-Implementation of Local Decision Making operate?
+How does Local Decision Making operate?

 In March 2015, the Hon.
-Mike Baird, MP, (then) NSW Premier, issued a Premier’s memorandum which sets out the aim of Local Decision Making
+Mike Baird, MP, then NSW Premier, issued a Premier’s Memorandum which sets out the aim of Local Decision Making

 accords.
 Agencies must adhere to the principles of Local Decision Making, must negotiate openly and in good faith, and must share

 The Premier’s memorandum is available here